 1. Managing Library Resources:

-1. Adding Library Dependencies to Applications:
+1. Adding Library Dependencies to Projects:

 • Users can select which build version of the library to reference.
-This allows applications to control how library changes affect them by choosing to update the dependency to newer library builds as needed.
+This allows projects to control how library changes affect them by choosing to update the dependency to newer library builds as needed.

 Library build process